-There is an important distinction to be made between Vet Comp & Pen’s services and those of a Veteran Service Officer (VSO).
+There is an important distinction to be made between Vet Comp & Pen’s services and those of a Veterans Service Officer (VSO).
 A trained and accredited VSO helps Veterans understand and apply for any VA benefits they may be entitled to, including compensation, education, vocational rehabilitation and employment, home loans, life insurance, pension, health care, and burial benefits.
-In addition to assisting Veterans and their families with VA claims, VSOs also sponsor a range of Veteran-centric programs such as providing transportation to and from VA medical center appointments, funds and volunteers for disaster relief, and grants.
+In addition to assisting Veterans and their families with VA claims, VSOs also sponsor a range of Veteran-centric programs, such as providing transportation to and from VA medical center appointments, funds and volunteers for disaster relief, and grants.

 But assistance with filling out forms is not what Veterans are struggling with when it comes to getting the benefits that they deserve.
-It only takes ten minutes for a Veteran to file a new VA disability claim.
+It only takes 10 minutes for a Veteran to file a new VA disability claim.
 It’s not challenging to walk someone through the process.

 What Veterans need is accurate, appropriate, detailed medical evidence to support their claims.
 At Vet Comp & Pen, our experience has shown that if you rely solely on your C&P examination to determine your disability and rating level, whether or not a new VA disability claim could be service-connected, you are not covering all the bases.
 The system is overloaded right now, and the VA is understaffed.
 A C&P examiner might have 10 or 15 minutes to examine you and fill out a complete disability benefits questionnaire.
 Think about how short an appointment that is.
 They may not ask all of the questions they need to ask to dig deeper and capture your disability level and determine what your rating should be.